Uenhe/Fire/README.md

 - Adds Timber Burner, which is able to output coal and generate power by burning timber
 - Advanced Overdrive Dome, need a lot of flammable materials to function
 - 5*5 Buildable Core, extremely well armored
-- Advanced Power Node, with longer range than Large Power Node
+- Advanced Power Node, with longer range than Large Power Node, also can store a number of power
 - Advanced Drill, works without power and faster than Blast Drill * 2

 #### Units: